about this project

 about this artist

-Together with her collaborators, Julia has resourced thousands of artists and activists by co-creating hundreds of platforms, from solo site-specific commissions to 25,000-citizen cultural celebrations, and re-distributing over $15million to makers.
+Together with her collaborators, Julia has resourced thousands of artists and activists by co-creating hundreds of platforms, from solo site-specific commissions to 25,000-citizen cultural celebrations, and re-distributing over $10million to makers.
 Currently she serves as Chief Programs Officer of Harwood Art Center, Founding Artistic Director of SOMOS ABQ, and Founding Co-Director of Mirror Bridge.
 She's an invited full member of Democracy & Belonging Forum, Othering & Belonging Institute–UC Berkeley, and, with 100 women from 32 countries, a 2024-25 Women's Impact Alliance Catalyst Fellow.

 Her prior staff positions include Director of Programs & Community Relations at Harwood, Associate Director of Programs & Communications at Creative ABQ, Founding Program Coordinator at Great Books Summer Reading Program, and Research Assistant to a Senior Curator at the Guggenheim Museum.
 She's served an array of cultural, social, and economic vitality initiatives via board or leadership roles, including Tricklock Company, Albuquerque Poet Laureate Program, MiABQ, Emerge ABQ, Women & Creativity, and more.

-For her creative writing and scroll making, Julia was selected for the 2021 International Writers Cohort & Creative Publishing Seminar at Center for Book Arts (NYC) and awarded a 2025 Creative Residency Fellowship with the Hambidge Center for Arts and Sciences (GA).
+For her creative writing and scroll making, Julia was selected for the 2021 International Writers Cohort & Creative Publishing Seminar at Center for Book Arts (NYC) and awarded a 2025 Creative Residency Fellowship at the Hambidge Center for Arts and Sciences (GA).
 Her arts and advocacy writing also appears in publications including Edible Magazines, Hand/Eye Magazine, Adobe Airstream, ABQ Free Press, and The Weekly Alibi, where she was an Arts Columnist, and her illustrations in Remembrance: A Vision of the Sacred Feminine & the Renewal of the Earth by Alejandra Warden (Albion Books).

 For these efforts, and among other past recognitions, Julia’s peers named her the recipient of National Philanthropy Day AFP-YNPN New Mexico Outstanding Young Nonprofit Professional of the Year Award; Americans for the Arts Emerging Leaders Scholarship Award; Local IQ Woman of Culture: 5 Women Driving Local Creative Industry Leadership Honoree; and Albuquerque Business First 40 Under 40 Award.
-Recently she was nominated and selected to receive a 2025 City of Albuquerque Creative Bravos Award.
+Most recently, she was nominated and selected to receive a 2025 City of Albuquerque Creative Bravos Award.

 intellectual property & creative commons